 We displayed black bunting over the engine bay in honor of Matt.
-I think he would have been happy to see us putting ladders up against the building because he would consider it as practice.
+I think he would have been happy to see us putting ladders up against the building because he would consider it as a way to practice.

-LeTourneau was one of my favorite firefighters to train with because of his willingness to drill skills, he shared his knowledge and helped firefighters build their muscle memory.
+LeTourneau was one of my favorite firefighters to train with because of his willingness to review skills and help firefighters build their muscle memory.
+He shared his knowledge to teach the next generation.
 I would come up to the firehouse on my day off or before my shift at the newspaper started when Matt worked and we’d train together for hours.
 We reviewed equipment and practiced skills until there was a call.
 Our only other break was for lunch when he would cook for whoever was at the firehouse during his shift.
 Food serves as another way to bring the family together.
 We continued training on my day off because I wanted to learn and he helped me with the basics.
 Matt told me it showed my dedication because I made time to practice and I understood why he spent most of his shift in the engine bay.
 He cared about the job and he loved training.